utsmok/molabel/README.md

 A simple annotation widget for labeling examples with speech recognition support.

-For an interactive demo: [check GitHub pages](https://koaning.github.io/molabel/).
+For an interactive demo check GitHub pages [here](https://koaning.github.io/molabel/).

 ## Features